 Students are expected to conduct themselves in an appropriate and civil manner, with proper regard to the rights and welfare of other students, district personnel and other members of the school community, and for the care of school facilities and equipment and follow the Code of Conduct.
 Students must learn to assume and accept responsibility for their own behavior, as well as the consequences of their misbehavior.
 Students may be subject to disciplinary action, ranging from lunch detention to after school detention, social restriction, zero grade, reimbursement, and/or suspension from school and a superintendent's hearing, when they engage in: conduct that is disorderly, insubordinate, disruptive, violent, or that endangers the safety, morals, health or welfare of others.
 Inappropriate behavior also includes misconduct on a school bus or any form of academic misconduct such as plagiarism, cheating, copying, or altering records.
-Students may face detention, suspension, social restriction, and/or reimbursement as possible consequences for the actions.
+Students may face detention, removal from the privilege of attending field trips or assemblies, suspension, social restriction, and/or reimbursement as possible consequences for the actions.